September 4, 2019

 Yoreevo is changing the way New Yorkers buy and sell real estate.
 Ever wonder why commissions in NYC are 5-6%, just like they have been for decades?
 We did.

 Our business model is different than other brokers you may be considering.
 All of our buyers receive a commission rebate of up to 2% of the purchase price.

 Commission rebates are growing rapidly in popularity as more buyers realize there is a better way.
-In Yoreevo’s first year, we helped clients buy and sell over $40 million of real estate, saving them over $700,000.
+After just two years, Yoreevo has helped clients buy and sell over $80 million of real estate and save well over $1,000,000!